tardate/LittleArduinoProjects/Equipment/ComponentTesterKit/README.md

 ## Notes

-I got a good deal recently on this [ATMEGA328-based component tester kit](https://www.aliexpress.com/item/2016-DIY-kits-TFT-LCD-M328-Transistor-Tester-LCR-Diode-Capacitance-ESR-voltage-meter-PWM-Square/32673916127.html) (from seller on aliexpress).
+I got a good deal recently on the
+["DIY kits ATMEAG328 M328 Transistor Tester LCR Diode Capacitance ESR meter PWM Square wave Frequency Signal Generator" (aliexpress seller listing)](https://www.aliexpress.com/item/32673916127.html) - originally purchased for US$16.82 (Nov-2016), currently listed for SG$22.45 (Jan-2026).

 The kit is available from a few sources, but not all come with a case.
 This one came with a purpose-cut clear acrylic case.

 It took a few hours to construct, and fired up perfectly.
 I have built similar circuits myself, but nothing yet with the complete feature list this kit offers.